Vertikar/WeatherFlow_PyConsole/README.md

-To get the WeatherFlow PyConsole up and running, you need to specify your station number in the configuration file, as well as one API key needed to determine the the station location (country) from its latitude/longitude, and one needed to download an apppropriate weather forecast.
+To get the WeatherFlow PyConsole up and running, you need to specify your station number in the configuration file, as well as one API key needed to determine the the station location (country) from its latitude/longitude, one needed to download an apppropriate weather forecast, and one needed to download the closest METAR information to your station location.

 First, open the PyConsole .ini file: